Explore articles by category or choose from the full list of every article ever published on the blog.

 The Feynman technique is a highly effective mental model to learn and understand concepts.
 These are the four steps to follow.

 Modern routines can be a force for mental rigidity.
-Here’s what the research tells us about how to improve our cognitive flexibility.
+Here’s what the research tells us about how to improve our cognitive flexibility and creativity.

 The research tells us that autonomy can make us feel and perform better.
 So how can we find more of it in our work and personal lives?